kewild03/Vagrantfile-packages/README.md

 # Vagrantfile-packages
 When you run vagrant up,
-This file will allow you to build a vb server with docker, docker compose and some packages
+This file will allow you to build a vb server with docker, docker compose, httpd and some packages